mrgamerss/Sentiment-Analyser/README.md

-Use the script to analyze text
+Use the script to analyze emotional text